The Devil's Advocate (1997 film): Filming

 Principal photography began in New York in 1996, but struggled by November.
-Delays were caused by the dismissals of the original cinematographer and assistant directors, while an anonymous source claimed Pacino found Hackford to be conceited and loud.
-An executive alleged Pacino was typically late to work, though producer Arnold Kopelson said this was not the case.
-Hackford later said Pacino was professional, even though his status meant he did not need to be.
+Delays were caused by the dismissals of the original cinematographer and assistant directors, while an anonymous source claimed that Pacino found Hackford to be conceited and loud.
+An executive alleged that Pacino was typically late to work, although producer Arnold Kopelson said that this was not the case.
+Hackford said that Pacino was professional, although his status meant that he did not need to be.

 Production designer Bruno Rubeo was tasked to create Milton's apartment, aiming for a "very loose and very sexy" appearance, "so you can't really tell where it goes".
-Hackford said on this set, he encouraged Reeves and Pacino to "feel the room" and develop some improvisation.
+Hackford said on this set that he encouraged Reeves and Pacino to "feel the room" and develop some improvisation.
 Pacino came up with the idea of dancing to "It Happened in Monterey" by Frank Sinatra, and Hackford immediately adopted the idea.

-When Lomax leaves to meet Milton, he walks through 57th Street in New York, which is abnormally devoid of people or vehicles.
-It was shot at the actual 57th Street, with the filmmakers having it emptied at 7:30 a.m. on a Sunday.
-The offices were shot at the Continental Club in Manhattan, and the Continental Plaza, though the water outside Milton's office was added later by computer effects.
-In constructing the firm sets, Hackford and Rubeo consulted one architect from Japan and one from Italy to craft an "ultra-modern" look, to display Milton's taste.
-Donald Trump's penthouse in Trump Tower, Fifth Avenue was lent to the production for Alexander Cullen's residence.
+When Lomax leaves to meet Milton, he walks on 57th Street in New York, abnormally devoid of people or vehicles.
+It was shot on the actual 57th Street, with the filmmakers having it emptied at 7:30 a.m. on a Sunday.
+The offices were shot at the Continental Club in Manhattan, and at 180 Maiden Lane, although the water outside of Milton's office was added later by computer effects.
+In constructing the firm sets, Hackford and Rubeo consulted architects from Japan and Italy to craft an "ultra-modern" look, to display Milton's taste.
+Donald Trump's penthouse in Trump Tower, Fifth Avenue, was lent to the production for Alexander Cullen's residence.

 A number of churches and courts hosted production.
-The interior of New York City's Church of the Heavenly Rest was used for the scene where Theron's character says Milton raped her.
+The interior of New York City's Church of the Heavenly Rest was used for the scene in which Theron's character says that Milton raped her.
 The outside of Central Presbyterian Church was photographed for Barzoon's funeral, while Pacino was inside the Manhattan Church of the Most Holy Redeemer for the holy water sequence.
 For court scenes, New Jersey's Bergen County Court House was employed for production, as were historic courthouses in New York.

 After the completion of the New York shoot in March 1997, production moved to Florida in July 1997.
-In Jacksonville, Florida, the interior of the Mrs. Howard's business in Riverside and Avondale was used for New York scenes.
-Its co-owner Jim Howard remodeled the store and appeared as an extra.
-The Gainesville church scenes were shot at an actual Gainesville church, after Hackford persuaded the pastor and his members to participate, and that his story was about combating Satan.
+In Jacksonville, Florida, the interior of Mrs. Howard's, an interior design business located in Riverside and Avondale, was used for New York scenes.
+Its co-owner, Jim Howard, remodeled the store and appeared as an extra.
+The Gainesville church scenes were shot at a Gainesville church after Hackford persuaded the pastor and his members to participate, telling them that his story was about combating Satan.

+Theron had to briefly leave the United States while filming because she was working illegally.